aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 If it doesn't work for whatever reason, alternatives are documented [here](./environment-alternatives.md).

+This workshop is not a race,
+and there is no test at the end.
+We will walk you through everything so take take time to read through everything.

 ## Step 1

 The `exercises/start` directory contains our initial state,